Tumor Treating Fields for Mesothelioma

 What Is Tumor Treating Fields?

-TTFields is a non-invasive treatment.
-It uses alternating electric fields with low intensity and intermediate frequency to destroy cancer cells.
+TTFields is a noninvasive treatment that destroys cancer cells by using alternating electric fields of low intensity and intermediate frequency.
 The fields are delivered through pads that stick to the skin.
 There is no surgery involved, but oncologists use it together with chemotherapy.

 How Does TTFields Work?